 Sometimes referred to as ‘gean’, Wild Cherry is a popular ornamental tree in large gardens due to its straight trunk and rounded headed.
 If space permits, Wild Cherry also makes a great addition to a mixed native hedge.

-When growing Wild Cherry, it will thrive best in moderately fertile soil in full sun, and cannot tolerate waterlogged soils or full shade.
+When growing Wild Cherry plants, they will thrive best in moderately fertile soil in full sun, and cannot tolerate waterlogged soils or full shade.
 When planting, we recommend 1 to 2 plants per metre, or 7 in a double staggered row for a fast-growing dense hedge.
 Trimming should be done after fruiting in July or August.